Plankaro/arcade/dev/task-and-issues.md

 Block B - Residential - 5 Images in ZIP - Done
 Use Prefix "Arcade" for Options - Done
-By Default, All Sidebars Should Be Expanded - Done Contact Us Designing - Added Address Tag
-Add Preloading Video - Waiting for Video
+By Default, All Sidebars Should Be Expanded - Done Contact Us Designing - Added Address Tag and border bottom Add Preloading Video - Waiting for Video
 Add Better Background Image - Waiting for Image

 Learnt:
 s -p | grep -v /   => list all files except directories